Mentoring is a great way to gain insight into where you want to be and how you can get there.

 - Support for academic studies

 Your discussions with your mentor should be careers-focused.
-If you are looking for advice or support regarding your welfare, studies, disability or other personal issues please refer to the University’s student services to find out more about the support available to you.
+If you are looking for advice or support regarding your welfare, studies, disability or other personal issues please refer to the University’s student Wellbeing services to find out more about the support available to you.